Browse Library Services

 En Español: Como obtener tarjeta de biblioteca

-Besides allowing you to check out books, CDs, videos and other media, your library card gives you access from home to many commercial databases and special services.
+Besides allowing you to check out books, CDs, videos and other media, your library card gives you access from home to premium research databases and other digital content.
 You can look up magazine and newspaper articles, use a variety of databases, and find new books and authors to read.
-Your card also allows you to "check out" electronic books (Downloadable Audio and eBooks).
-What a bargain!
+Your card also allows you to borrow or stream ebooks, eaudiobooks, video, and music.

-Library cards are available free to local residents.
+Library cards are available free to California residents with photo I.D. and proof of address.

 Special homebound borrower cards are available for persons who are unable to visit a branch library because of physical disability or extended illness.